SynergyKit/synergykit-sdk-android/DOCUMENTATION.md

 ```

 ## Queries
 You can retrieve multiple objects at once by sending a request with query.
-If query has no conditions API returns simply lists of all objects in collection.
+If query has no conditions API returns simply list of all objects in collection.

 For more complex filtering and sorting SynergyKit accepts OData standard.
 These queries can be used with data, users and files.